 Explore additional online math courses and tutorials that cover Boolean algebra, algebraic geometry, abstract algebra and other advanced topics.
 Many courses are self-paced so you can enroll and learn on your own schedule.

 Learners looking for a beginners course in Algebra can take program from SchoolYourself, which covers standard curriculum typically found in a highschool algebra 1 class.
-During the introduction class, you will learn basic algebra and take algebra practice problems on how to solve single-variable equations, and how to graph.
+During the introduction class, you will learn basic algebra and take algebra practice problems on how to solve single-variable equations and how to graph.
 This class from SchoolYourself is the perfect introduction to the Algebra for learners.
 You will practice algebra, learning about parabolas and exponential functions, how to solve single-variable and multi-variable equations and inequalities, and much more

 What Types of Jobs use Algebra?